fasiha/mudderjs/README.md

 Because numbase made it look so fun, as a bonus, Mudder.js can convert regular JavaScript integers to strings.
 You may specify a multi-character string for each digit.
 Therefore, should the gastronome in you invent a ternary (radix-3) numerical system based on today’s meals, with 0=🍌🍳☕️, 1=🍱, and 2=🍣🍮, Mudder.js can help you rewrite (42)<sub>10</sub>, that is, 42 in our everyday base 10, as (🍱🍱🍣🍮🍌🍳☕️)<sub>breakfast, lunch, and dinner</sub>.

+**This document** This document is a Markdown file that I edit in Atom.
+It contains code blocks that I can run in Node.js via Hydrogen, an Atom plugin that talks to ijs using the Jupyter (formerly IPython Notebook) protocol, which in turn talks to Node.
+I have custom Atom macros that insert the results of evaluating code blocks in this Markdown file.
+I don’t keep a terminal window open to Node: all development, including scratch work and test snippets, happens in this Markdown file and goes through Hydrogen.

+In this way, this document is a primitive (or futuristic?) riff on literate programming, the approach discovered and celebrated by Donald Knuth.
+You can read the Markdown on GitHub.
+I can run edit and evaluate it in Atom.
+I’ll soon write more Atom macros that pipe out some code blocks to their own file, thereby creating the files needed by the modern JavaScript/ES2015 ecosystem (`package.json`, Rollup and Babel configs, the actual JavaScript code files), which you can then download and use in your own projects.

+(I’m also planning on converting this Markdown file to a live-coding-enabled webapp, where you can read the exposition like on GitHub but the code blocks are fully editable, and the code runs in your browser’s JavaScript runtime.)

 ## Blah
 I needed an algorithm that, given two strings, would return a third that would be lexicographically between the original two: `a < lexmid(a, b) < b` if `a < b` or, if `a > b`, then `a > lexmid(a, b) > b`.
 (Lexicographical ordering is the standard way of comparing and ordering strings: a cogent definition is in [documentation for Java’s `compareTo`](http://docs.oracle.com/javase/8/docs/api/java/lang/String.html#compareTo-java.lang.String-).)
 That was the core requirement but other desiderata included: